ijin/event-gateway/README.md

 Discover and call serverless functions from anything that can reach the Event Gateway.
 Function Discovery supports the following function types:

-- FaaS functions (AWS Lambda, Google Cloud Functions, Azure Functions, OpenWhisk Actions)
+- FaaS functions (AWS Lambda with current implementation, other providers in the future)
 - HTTP endpoints/Webhook (e.g. POST http://example.com/function)

 Function Discovery stores information about functions allowing the Event Gateway to call them as a reaction to received